Review of Purina Pro Plan Veterinary Diets HA Dry Dog Food

-Purina Pro Plan Veterinary Diets HA dog food is not rated due to its intentional therapeutic design.
+Purina Pro Plan Veterinary Diets HA Hydrolyzed Dog Food is not rated due to its intentional therapeutic design.

-The Purina Pro Plan Veterinary Diets HA product line includes two dry dog foods, each designed to help in the treatment of food sensitivities.
+The Purina Pro Plan Veterinary Diets HA Hydrolyzed product line includes the 3 dry dog foods listed below.
+Each is designed to help in the treatment of food sensitivities.

-Purina Pro Plan Veterinary Diets HA Adult Maintenance was selected to represent both products in the line for this review.
+Pro Plan Veterinary Diets HA Hydrolyzed Vegetarian Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Purina Pro Plan Veterinary Diets HA Adult Maintenance
+Pro Plan Veterinary Diets HA Hydrolyzed Vegetarian Formula

 Dry Dog Food